 To help protect yourself, and those around you …

-- Get vaccinated annually against the flu (see our Flu Vaccine Clinics)
+- Get vaccinated annually against the flu (see our fall clinic schedule at Annual Flu Vaccination)

 - Wash your hands often, and avoid touching your eyes, nose, and mouth with unwashed hands